Class 10 Exam > Class 10 Tests > Social Studies (SST) Class 10 > Test: The Making of a Global World - 2 - Class 10 MCQ

 Assertion: Corn Laws were scrapped in the 19th century.

-Reason: Workers were against these laws.
+Reason: Industrialists and urban dwellers were happy with these laws.

 Detailed Solution for Test: The Making of a Global World - 2 - Question 5